On-campus M.Sc. Program FAQs

 - Can I only apply for fall quarter?

-- For our on-campus MS, we only offer fall admissions.
+- For our on-campus MS, we only offer autumn admissions.
 Our online MS program offers admission for autumn, winter and spring quarters.

 - Do I need to take the GRE general exam?